bluedragon1221/papa_stories/md/27_A_Critter_in_the_House.md

 ---
 title: A Critter in the House
+lesson: Compassion and forgiveness are better than anger
 ---

-Life Lesson: Compassion and Forgiveness are better than anger.

 This story happened in the Maine house, probably about 1996.
 As far as I can remember, I was the only person at home, which was a very rare